drubio/practical-ai-agents/volume_1/chapter_7/README.md

-# LLM Tools Gateway
+# LLM application with tools

-This chapter extends Chapter 6's structured gateways with **tool calling**.
+This chapter extends Chapter 6's features with **tool calling**.

 It provides cross-framework (**LangChain**, **LlamaIndex**) and dual-language (**Python**, **JavaScript**) implementations that: